ToryOstr/weather-app/README.md

 #### FormatDate.jsx
 This component gets a timestamp  as a prop and converts it into a human-readable format.
 This component is used in the  components Header and a WeatherCard.

+### MainContainer.jsx

+The MainContainer component serves as a wrapper for the main content of the application.
+It includes a search bar and dynamically renders child components.

+The handleOnSearchChange function is used to pass search data from the Search component to the parent via onHandleGetSearchData.

+The children prop allows for flexible content placement within the container.

+#### Search.jsx
+The Search component allows users to search for cities using the GeoDB Cities API.
+It utilizes the react-select-async-paginate library to asynchronously fetch city suggestions based on user input.